Loyla486/Some-Linux-Scripts/zMisc. Documents/README.md

-# Documents belong to their respective owners.
+# Document(s) belong/copyright to their respective owners.